-How the U.S. Protects the Environment, from Nixon to Trump
+How the U.S. Protects the Environment, From Nixon to Trump

 The Clean Water Act of 1972 tells the EPA to set standards for what pollutants can be released into lakes, streams, and rivers, and it forces polluters to get permits to do so.

-When these two statutes were passed, they were popular, bipartisan bills.
-Nixon signed them in well-publicized ceremonies.
-“I think that 1970 will be known as the year of the beginning, in which we really began to move on the problems of clean air and clean water and open spaces for the future generations of America,” he told reporters as he signed the Clean Air Act.
+When these statutes were passed, they were popular, bipartisan bills.
+Nixon signed the Clean Air Act in a well-publicized ceremony.* “I think that 1970 will be known as the year of the beginning, in which we really began to move on the problems of clean air and clean water and open spaces for the future generations of America,” he told reporters.

 There are two more laws that don’t directly affect the EPA as much, but which come from the same period and expanded the government’s environmental power: